gkjpettet/XUI/XUI EULA.md

 - The Licenser grants (upon full payment and with acceptance of this source code license agreement) the Software to be used as permitted.
 A license shall be considered non-transferrable.

-- The license granted may be used by the Licensee only.
-Additional licenses are required by any employees or subcontractors providing services for the Licensee.
-Enterprise licensing is available upon request.
+- The standard license granted may be used by the Licensee only.
+The "Pro" license grants usage to all employees of a single organisation.
+Subcontractors providing services for the Licensee require an additional license.

 - Throughout this agreement, “Software” shall be defined as all source code, object codes, linked libraries, utility programs, project files and scripts related to the software listed above.